-During Step 4c, all participants will be followed for 48 weeks, irrespective of OL study product choice (CAB LA or TDF/FTC), at visits every eight weeks for a total of six visits.
+During Step 4c, all participants are followed for 48 weeks, irrespective of OL study product choice (CAB LA or TDF/FTC), at visits every eight weeks for a total of seven visits.

-Participants who were taking CAB LA during the original study will move directly into Step 4c (if they wish to continue taking CAB LA).
+Participants who were taking CAB LA during the original study could move directly into Step 4c (if they wished to continue taking CAB LA).

-Participants who transition from TDF/FTC or re-start CAB LA may choose from two options before starting Step 4c:
+Participants who transitioned from TDF/FTC or re-started CAB LA could choose from two options before starting Step 4c:

-Option A: Step 4a- Participants will receive daily oral CAB pills for four weeks prior to starting injectable CAB LA.
-Once Step 4a is completed, participants will move to Step 4b.
+Option A: Step 4a- Participants received daily oral CAB pills for four weeks prior to starting injectable CAB LA.
+Once Step 4a was completed, participants moved to Step 4b.

-Option B: Step 4b- Participants will start immediately with injectable CAB LA.
-Once a participant completes Step 4b, she will move to Step 4c four weeks later for the first injection of the 48-week OL evaluation.
+Option B: Step 4b- Participants started immediately with injectable CAB LA.
+Once a participant completed Step 4b, she moved to Step 4c four weeks later for the first injection of the 48-week OL evaluation.